ivombi/US-Shootings/README.md

 ### Model Results
 Based on ACF and PACF values, we ran several ARMA models with AR order from 0 - 4 and MA order 0 - 2 on the detrended data and ARMA (3,0,1) with aic 1524.3 was found to best fit our data.
 The model diagnostics as seen below looks good.
 <img  src='./Pics/fig4.PNG' alt="drawing" height = 300 width="500"/>
+The standardized residuals seems to fluctuate around the zero line with with possible outliers.
+QQ plot shows residuals lying on the straight line with some deviations at the ends.
+ACF plot shows pattern of a white noise.
+### Model Predictions
+To evaluate the model, we predicted the test observations and compared with the actual observations.